-It’s true that researchers and dental professionals have mixed opinions on the effectiveness of homemade toothpaste, but it has plenty of potential benefits.
+Researchers and dental professionals have mixed opinions on the effectiveness of homemade toothpaste, but it has plenty of potential benefits.
 You’ll reduce the amount of plastic waste you generate, you’ll take more ownership over your dental hygiene, and you may even improve your dental health.

-One major reason we get cavities in the first place is the constant wear that comes from acids sitting on the teeth.
+One primary reason we get cavities in the first place is the constant wear that comes from acids sitting on the teeth.
 This acidic condition is made worse when we eat sugary food.
 But baking soda is on the opposite end of the pH scale.

 - Add a few drops of water, stirring as you go.

 - Stop adding water when you have a thick, toothpaste-like mixture.

 Once you’ve made the toothpaste, you can dip your toothbrush and brush like you normally would.
 This recipe is so simple that you don’t even need to make the toothpaste ahead of time.

 If you keep some baking soda by your sink, you can pour a small amount into a dish each time you want to brush.
 Then wet your brush and use it to stir the baking soda around.
 Your brush will be coated with toothpaste and ready to use.

 Wait a minute—you can brush your teeth with chocolate?
 Well, not exactly.
 But this recipe uses cacao nibs, which come from the same beans used to make chocolate.

 Besides adding great taste, cacao nibs contain compounds that can help cavities heal naturally and have probiotics and prebiotics that help keep the good bacteria alive in the mouth.